-Organizations that represent law professors and clinical faculty have lined up in opposition to the changes.
-They argue that tenure is key to protecting academic freedom and maintaining high quality legal education.
+The fight over law school tenure has been bubbling under the surface for years, and now the committee reviewing the American Bar Association's accreditation standards has floated a proposal that would eliminate the term "tenure" from ABA standards covering job security and academic freedom.
+Organizations that represent law professors and clinical faculty have lined up in opposition to the changes, arguing that tenure is key to protecting academic freedom and maintaining high-quality legal education.

 Law Faculty Upset Over ABA's Proposed Tenure Shift